kylerbrown/bark/README.md

 ## The elements of Bark
 Bark trees are made from the following elements:

-- **Entries** (often trials) are directories containing Datasets that share a common time base.
-These directories contain a `meta.yaml` file and any number of Datasets.
 - **SampledData** stored as raw binary arrays.
 Metadata is stored in another file with ".meta.yaml" appended to the dataset's filename.
 - **EventData** stored in CSV files.
 As above, metadata is stored in a "X.meta.yaml" file.
+- **Entries** (often trials) are directories containing Datasets that share a common time base.
+These directories contain a `meta.yaml` file and any number of Datasets.
+- **Root** is a directory containing a collection of related Entries. often a Root is used to contain all data from an experimental session.

 This repository contains: